Garayazi plain: Geography

-Its area is 421 km², and it streches to the territory of the Republic of Georgia in the west The Garayazi plain is wide (12–16 km) in the west, gradually narrows (1–2 km) in the east, and enters the wedge between the Kura River and the Ortagash-Quyrugenchi line.
+Its area is 421 km2, and it stretches to the territory of the Republic of Georgia in the west The Garayazi plain is wide (12–16 km) in the west, gradually narrows (1–2 km) in the east, and enters the wedge between the Kura River and the Ortagash-Quyrugenchi line.

 The groundwater here is not very deep.
-They appear in the form of black water springs.
+It appears in the form of black water springs.
 These waters have a high flow rate and can be used in certain areas of the farm (agriculture, cattle breeding).

 Mainly chestnut soils are dominated by developed dry steppe plants (cereals, various grasses and wormwood formations).
 On the banks of the Kura River, Tugay forests are spread over humid alluvial-tugay and alluvial-meadow soils with a width of 2-6 km.
 As a result of artificial irrigation, grain growing, cotton growing, and horticulture have developed widely in the Garayazi plain.

 Within the Garayazi Plain, two distinct sub-districts are separated: Garayazi and Kursahili tugay forests sub-districts.